rrenna/SinglePic/SinglePic/Libraries/TestFlight/README.md

 ##Beta Testing and Release Differentiation

 In order to provide more information about your testers while beta testing you will need to provide the device's unique identifier.
 This identifier is not something that the SDK will collect from the device and we do not recommend using this in production.
-Here is the recommended code for providing the device unique identifier.
+To send the device identifier to us put the following code before your call to takeOff.

     #define TESTING 1
     #ifdef TESTING